This Yuzu Dressing Persimmon Salad is fresh, fragrant and the perfect balance of sweet, salty and sour!

 Yuzu supposedly has three times more Vitamin C than lemon juice, so I’m sure it’s great for fighting off those winter colds!

 I got to use fresh yuzu for this as I was in Japan, but unfortunately it’s almost impossible to get hold of fresh yuzu in the UK.
-However, some supermarkets sell bottled yuzu juice, which is a good substitute.
-I use this one from Waitrose, or you can also buy it from the Japan Centre.
+However, you can buy bottled yuzu juice in Asian supermarkets and most local supermarkets too, which is a good substitute.

 The blossomy, heady aroma and slightly tart flavour of the yuzu perfectly compliments the sweet, nectar-like persimmon and the fresh, crisp lettuce.